vtisweden/java-projects/atap/docs/README.md

 - an OD flow-based example (`ExampleRunner.runSmallODExample()`),
 - and the original example from the article (`ExampleRunner.runArticleExample()`).

+Each example creates a (indvidually named) `.tsv` file with the same convergence statistics as used in the article.

 ---

 ## Using the ATAP MATSim extension